-- 77. This statement was materially false and misleading at the time it was made because Cummins was producing engines for the RAM 2500 and 3500 trucks with unlawful emissions control devices, raising the risk of regulatory enforcement and penalties. - 78.
-The 2022 Annual Report contained the following statement on environmental compliance:
+76. This statement was materially false and misleading because Cummins was producing engines for the RAM 2500 and 3500 trucks with unlawful emissions control devices at the time this statement was made, raising the risk of regulatory enforcement and penalties.

+77. The 2022 Annual Report contained the following statement on environmental